 - Medicare Advantage Plans (Part C) with Drug Coverage: Many Medicare Advantage plans include prescription drug coverage, combining health and drug benefits into a single plan.

-Key Changes to Medicare Part D in 2025
+Key Changes to Medicare Part D in 2026

-The year 2025 brings notable enhancements to Medicare Part D, aimed at reducing out-of-pocket expenses and simplifying the cost structure:
+The year 2026 brings notable enhancements to Medicare Part D, aimed at reducing out-of-pocket expenses and simplifying the cost structure:

 1. Annual Out-of-Pocket Cap

-A significant improvement is the introduction of a $2,000 cap on annual out-of-pocket expenses for prescription drugs.
-Once your personal spending reaches this limit, you won’t incur additional costs for covered
+A significant improvement is the introduction of a $2,100 cap on annual out-of-pocket expenses for prescription drugs.
+Once your personal spending reaches this limit, you won’t incur additional costs for covered medications for the remainder of the year.

 2. Standard Deductible